 - Middle States Association of Colleges and Schools

-The CPA exam is provided by the AICPA, a national association that provides testing, education, and other resources to CPA candidates and practicing professionals.
+The exam CPA professionals take is provided by the AICPA, a national association that provides testing, education, and other resources to CPA candidates and practicing professionals.
 Your life as a CPA will likely include some interactions with this organization.
-Prior to taking the exam, the Alaska board asks that you satisfy the academic, and other requirements.
-As a baseline, the state does require that all CPAs be 19 years or older and of upstanding moral character.
+Prior to taking the exam, the Alaska board asks that you satisfy the academic and other requirements to make sure you learn everything you need to earn a good score.
+As a baseline, the state does require that all CPAs be 19 years of age or older and of upstanding moral character.

 To ensure the strongest possible application to the board, present them with a transcript that includes: